 Zan and I wrote exceptionally long emails to each other to discuss her work with the data analysis and my progress with the design aspects.
 I read all again before starting to write this blog.

-Apparently, I seem to have gotten the next idea while laying in bed, although what sparked it in the first place, I can’t remember.
+I got the next idea while lying in bed.
 Instead of areas filled with a gradient, I filled the area with concentric circles.
 Each was a slightly different color and when placed together they would sort-of convey the idea of a gradient.
-I also added a bit of a drop-shadow to each circle to give the effect of the circles being “stacked” in a more 3D way.
+I also added a drop-shadow to each circle to give the effect of the circles being “stacked” in a more 3D way.
+As if cut paper circles were placed on top of each other, casting a shadow on the one below.

 In the image above you can also see that I started using the amazing d3-annotation plugin by Susie Lu to highlight some interesting aspects of the data.